-AGENDA

-1. To receive the Audited Financial Statements for the financial year ended 30 November 2013 together with the Reports of the Directors and Auditors thereon.

-(Please refer to Explanatory Note 1 on Ordinary Business)

-- 2. To approve a first and final single tier dividend of 4.0 sen per ordinary share of RM1.00 each in respect of the financial year ended 30 November 2013. - Ordinary Resolution 1 - 3.
-To approve the Directors' fees of RM170,000.00 for the financial year ended 30 November 2013. - Ordinary Resolution 2 - To re-elect the following Directors who retire by rotation in accordance with Article 80 of the Company's Articles of Association and who being eligible, offer themselves for re-election: - i.
-Dato' Koid Hun Kian ii.
-Mr. Siow Hock Lee

-Ordinary Resolution 3

-- Ordinary Resolution 4

-- 5. To re-appoint Messrs.
-Baker Tilly AC as Auditors of the Company and to authorise the Directors to fix their remuneration.

-- Ordinary Resolution 5
+AS ORDINARY BUSINESS

-AS SPECIAL BUSINESS to consider and if thought fit, to pass the following resolutions:-

-6. Ordinary Resolution Retention of Independent Directors

-- i.
-"THAT YTM.
-Tunku Dato' Seri Kamel bin Tunku Rijaludin be and is hereby retained as Independent Non-Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2012." - Ordinary Resolution 6 - ii.
-"THAT subject to the passing of Ordinary Resolution 4, Mr. Siow Hock Lee be and is hereby retained as Independent Non-Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2012." - Ordinary Resolution 7

-7. Ordinary Resolution Authority to allot and issue shares

-"THAT, subject always to the Companies Act, 1965 ("the Act"), Articles of Association of the Company and/or approvals of the relevant authorities, the Directors be and are hereby authorised and empowered pursuant to Section 132D of the Act to allot and issue new shares in the Company, from time to time and upon such terms and conditions, for such purposes and to such person or persons whomsoever as the Directors may, in their absolute discretion deem fit, provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the issued and paid-up share capital of the Company for the time being AND THAT the Directors be and are hereby empowered to obtain the approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad AND THAT such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company."
+1. eceive the Audited Financial Statements for the financial year ended 30 November 4 together with the Reports of the Directors and Auditors thereon.
+(Please refer to Explanatory Note 1 on Ordinary Business) 2.
+To a 201 pprove the Directors' fees of RM168,500.00 for the financial year ended 30 November 4.
+(Ordinary Resolution 1) 3. e-elect Mr. Chang Pak Hing who retires by rotation in accordance with Article 80 of Company's Articles of Association and who being eligible, offer himself for re-election.
+(Ordinary Resolution 2) 4. e-elect Ms. Tan Woon Huei who retires in accordance with Article 87 of the Company's cles of Association and who being eligible, offer herself for re-election.
+(Ordinary Resolution 3) 5. e-appoint Messrs.
+Baker Tilly AC as Auditors of the Company and to authorise the ctors to fix their remuneration.
+(Ordinary Resolution 4) AS : SPEC IAL BUSINESS То с onside er and if thought fit, to pass the following resolutions:- 6.
+Ret ention of Independent Directors i. " THAT YTM.
+Tunku Dato' Seri Kamel bin Tunku Rijaludin be and is hereby retained as Independent Non-Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2012."
+(Ordinary Resolution 5) ii. " THAT Mr. Slow Hock Lee be and is hereby retained as Independent Non- Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2012."
+(Ordinary Resolution 6) 7. hority to Directors to allot and issue shares pursuant to Section 132D of the npanies Act, 1965 the c be a to a and Dire of s paic and the a AT , subject always to the Companies Act, 1965 ("the Act"), Articles of Association of Company and/or approvals of the relevant authorities, the Directors of the Company and are hereby authorised and empowered pursuant to Section 132D of the Act lot and issue new shares in the Company, from time to time and upon such terms conditions, for such purposes and to such person or persons whomsoever as the ctors may, in their absolute discretion deem fit, provided that the aggregate number hares issued pursuant to this resolution does not exceed 10% of the issued and l-up share capital of the Company for the time being AND THAT the Directors be are hereby empowered to obtain the approval for the listing of and quotation for additional shares so issued on Bursa Malaysia Securities Berhad AND THAT such nority shall continue in force until the conclusion of the next Annual General Meeting ne Company."
+(Ordinary Resolution 7)

+8. Proposed diversification of the existing businesses of AHB and its subsidiaries to include property development

+"THAT approval be and is hereby given to AHB and its subsidiaries to diversify its existing businesses to include property development ("Proposed Diversification") AND THAT the Directors of the Company be and are hereby authorised to give effect to the Proposed Diversification with full power to assent to any conditions, modifications, variations and/ or amendments in any manner whatsoever as may be required by the relevant authorities and to take all such steps and to do all such acts, deeds and things and execute all such documents as they may deem necessary or expedient in the best interest of the Company."

-Ordinary Resolution 8
+(Ordinary Resolution 8)

-8. To transact any other ordinary business of which due notice shall have been given.
+9. To transact any other ordinary business of which due notice shall have been given.